nikkieverett/recipe-app/recipes/viennese-torte.md

   #### For the frosting:

+  1. In a heavy sauce pan melt chocolate chips, butter with the water over medium heat.

+  2. Stir until blended.

+  3. Cool slightly.

-  1. Put the chocolate chips and the boiling water in a blender; blend until smooth.
-Add egg yolks, cognac (you can skip this if you are making cake for kids), and butter and continue blending until smooth.
-The frosting will be creamy but may appear a little runny.
+  4. Add egg yolks, cognac (you can skip this if you are making cake for kids), powdered sugar and vanilla.

+  5. Stir until smooth.

+  6. The frosting will be creamy but may appear a little runny.
 Pour it into a bowl and cover it loosely; refrigerate for 2 hours until it is thick and creamy.

   #### For the cake: